haresfaiez/haresfaiez.github.io/_posts/2016-09-29-refactoring-the-small-blocks-early.md

 I was focusing on code smells instead of the knowledge expressed through the code.
 I was trying to take away one code smell at a time.
-The trouble was that as soon a smell disappears, it comes back, usually under a new form.
+The trouble was that as soon a smell disappeared, it came back, usually under a new form.
 Moreover, the code seemed more and more obscure.

 So, four or five successive red bars, and I restarted the kata.

 I started the second time with a different strategy:
-'Take one block, ignore the holisitic view, refactor that block mercilessly, then go back and do the same for the next block'.
+'Take one block, ignore the holistic view, refactor that block mercilessly, then go back and do the same for the next block'.

 I did well.
-I learned a lot about the solution as I was able to hold less context in my mind.
+I learned a lot about the solution as I was able to hold less context in my head.
 And, yes, I got it, without that red bar.

 This experience recalls some of my first steps with TDD.
-There was a voice in my mind yelling at me after making a test pass 'Go ahead, write one more test, an interesting patterns will appear, then, you will be able refactor all the mess easily'.
+There was a voice in my mind yelling at me after making a test pass 'Go ahead, write one more test, interesting patterns will appear, and then, you'll refactor all the mess easily'.

-It turns out that that perfect moment is an evil job, it is an illusion.
+It turns out, the "perfect" moment is an evil job, an illusion.

-It is rare to find good insights that help making the code tidy.
+It'is rare to find good insights that help make the code tidy.
 Nevertheless, tidy code leads continuously to good insights.